djnzx/scala-course/README.md

 - stopped doing Java for 5 years
 - stopped doing Spark for 2 years
 - deep dive to pure FP.
 Typelevel stack
-- goals. new library / new thing / new approach every week - no exceptions!
+- goals. new library / new thing / new knowledge every week
 - week 0 / Jan
     - doobie recap
     - nginx as a proxy to scala app (docker-compose)